nathanjones4323/ca_teacher_salaries_2020_2021/README.md

 3. [Geographic county data](https://gis.data.ca.gov/datasets/8713ced9b78a4abb97dc130a691a8695/explore) provided by the California government.
 (Used to view teacher salaries at the county level)

 ## Final Words
 If you know someone that is going to become a teacher or is thinking about changing districts / counties, this is a great resource for them.
 This allows an education professional to make informed decisions about their career, and highlights the facts that teachers are underpaid for their work (something I personally believe).
-Sharing, critics, and general comments are all encouraged.
+Sharing, critiques, and general comments are all encouraged.
 Thanks for reading : )